Wei-RongRong2/OpenFoodFactClustering/README.md

 ## Contact

-Created by [Tay Wei Rong](https://github.com/Wei-RongRong2) - feel free to contact me!
+Created by [Wei-RongRong2](https://github.com/Wei-RongRong2) - feel free to contact me!
-For any inquiries, you can also reach out to [Lim Jo Sun](https://github.com/limjosun)
+For any inquiries, you can also reach out to [limjosun](https://github.com/limjosun)

 ## References